 - 1. Names of subsidiaries which are yet to commence operations: Nil - 2.
-Names of subsidiaries which have been liquidated or sold during the year: Sai Life Drugform Private Limited (Under Process of Striking Off)
+Names of subsidiaries which have been liquidated or sold during the year: Sai Life Drugform Private Limited (Strike-Off)

 Part "B": Associates & Joint Ventures

 Statement pursuant to Section 129 (3) of the Companies Act, 2013 related to Associate Companies and Joint Ventures